Why did you name it Scorpio?

 Can I record to an external drive?

-The Scorpio records to the internal SSD, SD 1, and SD 2 simultaneously.
+The Scorpio can record to the internal SSD, SD 1, and SD 2 simultaneously.

 Can I use my XL-DVDRAM?